-- Taking a turn too fast - Maneuvering quickly to avoid an accident, pedestrian or obstacle - Driving over a patch of ice or other slippery surfaces - Changing lanes on a snow-rutted road - Entering a snow-free road from a snow-covered side street, or vice versa - Entering a paved road from a gravel road, or vice versa - Cornering while towing a heavily loaded trailer (refer to Trailer towing in the Tires, Wheels and Loading chapter).
+- Taking a turn too fast - Maneuvering quickly to avoid an accident, pedestrian or obstacle - Driving over a patch of ice or other slippery surfaces - Changing lanes on a snow-rutted road - Entering a snow-free road from a snow-covered side street, or vice versa

+• Entering a paved road from a gravel road, or vice versa

-Switching Off AdvanceTrac®
+Switching off AdvanceTrac®

-If the vehicle is stuck in snow, mud or sand, and seems to lose engine power, switching off certain features of the AdvanceTrac[®] system may be beneficial because the wheels are allowed to spin.
+If the vehicle is stuck in snow, mud or sand, and seems to lose engine power, switching off certain features of the AdvanceTrac® system may be beneficial because the wheels are allowed to spin.
 This will restore full engine power and will enhance momentum through the obstacle.

-To switch off the AdvanceTrac[®] system press the AdvanceTrac[®] control switch.
-Full features of the AdvanceTrac[®] system can be restored by pressing the AdvanceTrac[®] control switch again or by turning off and restarting the engine.
+To turn off the traction control system, press the stability control off switch.
+The off switch could look like either of the two graphics shown.
+Full features of the AdvanceTrac® system can be restored by pressing the switch again or by turning off and restarting the engine.